Coggle/s3-streamlogger/readme.md

 The server side encryption `AES256` algorithm used when storing objects in S3.
 Defaults to false.

+#### storage_class
+The S3 StorageClass (STANDARD, REDUCED_REDUNDANCY, etc.).
+If omitted, no value is used and aws-sdk will fill in its default.

 #### acl
 The canned ACL (access control list) to apply to uploaded objects.
 Defaults to no ACL.